Identify diseases/events from administrative records with age restriction

 - verbose

-A logical for whether printing explanation for the operation.
+A logical for whether to print an explanation of the operation.
 Default is fetching from options.
 Use

 options(healthdb.verbose = FALSE)to suppress once and for all.- ...